limix/glimix-core/doc/index.rst

 Comments and bugs
 *****************

-You can get the source and open issues `on Github.`_
+You can get the source code and open issues `on Github.`_

 .. _on Github.: https://github.com/limix/glimix-core